Pavel-Kuropatin/GodelTestTask/README.md

 - SonarCloud _via GitHub Actions_

 ### Known issues:
-1. There is still some logic in controllers that must be moved to service classes.
-2. Probable vulnerability issue in `SearchRepositoryImpl.findBooks()` method.
-SQL query must be changed.
-3. Date of birth stored as string.
+1. Date of birth stored as string.
 Must be stored and processed as SQL Data.

 ### TODO:
 1. Fix known issues.